HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
-109 “Miscast Table – 8-9 Barely Controlled Power”):** “However, **the Wizard cannot attempt to cast any more spells for the remainder of the current turn**.”
+109 “Miscast Table – 8-9 Barely Controlled Power”):** “However, the Wizard cannot attempt to cast any more spells for the remainder of the current turn.”

 *REGLA ORIGINAL (Rulebook p.
 109): “However, **you cannot attempt to cast any more spells for the remainder of the current turn**.”*
 </div>